Westminster Media Forum

 Online

-This conference will examine next steps for the UK video game industry, including latest thinking on opportunities for growth.
+This conference will examine next steps for the UK video game industry.

-Stakeholders and policymakers will discuss implications of recent policy developments, including reactions to the Autumn Budget 2024, and expectations surrounding the Government's Invest 2035 strategy and the Spending Review 2025.
-Delegates will assess whether measures such as the continuation of the Video Games Expenditure Credit and funding for the UK Games Fund sufficiently address industry needs, especially for smaller games companies.
+Considering latest thinking on opportunities for growth, stakeholders and policymakers will discuss implications of recent policy developments, including from the 2024 Autumn Budget, and expectations surrounding the Government’s Invest 2035 strategy and the 2025 Spending Review.
+Delegates will assess whether measures such as the continuation of the Video Games Expenditure Credit and funding for the UK Games Fund sufficiently address industry needs, including for smaller games companies, and what is needed to support the domestic industry and attract investment moving forward.

-• policy: evaluating the Autumn Budget 2024 measures - assessing the Video Games Expenditure Credit - support for smaller game companies - adequacy of funding to the UK Games Fund - anticipating reforms following the Government Spending Review 2025
+• policy: measures in the Autumn Budget - the Video Games Expenditure Credit - support for smaller game companies - the UK Games Fund - potential outcomes of the Spending Review

 • safeguarding: responding to recent safety concerns on gaming platforms - enhancing protection for young users - implementing effective content moderation - ensuring regulatory compliance